 - Car models with the nicest drivers.
 The politest drivers tend to prefer larger cars than those preferred by the rudest drivers.
 Drivers of the Nissan X-Terra, Honda Ridgeline, and the Land Rover Range Rover have only half as many rude drivers as average.

-To identify the car models with the rudest drivers, the data science team at Insurify, a car insurance comparison website, turned to its database of over 2.5 million insurance applications.
+To identify the car models with the rudest drivers, the data science team at Insurify, a website to compare auto insurance quotes, turned to its database of over 2.5 million insurance applications.

 When applying for insurance, drivers disclose information such as the car they drive and their recent driving history, including past accidents and moving violations.
 Insurify’s data scientists classified the following driving violations as the most extreme forms of rude behavior on the roads: failure to yield violations (failure to yield the right of way, failure to yield to a pedestrian), failure to stop violations (failure to stop for a red light, school bus, or stop sign), improper backing, passing where prohibited, tailgating, street racing, and hit-and-runs.
 Insurify’s data science team calculated the proportion of drivers with one or more prior rude violations on their record for each car model.
 From this, they selected the 10 car models with the highest share of rude drivers.